 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 As you approach your Kimberley voyage, please read through our SailSAFE Plan carefully, and review the requirements detailed in the SailSAFE Questionnaire.
 With three levels, the SailSAFE Plan is intended to guide you through the medical requirements to ensure you are cleared to board our vessel.
 Level One involves a health self-check and GP visit, Level Two is a COVID-19 PCR test and review by our medical team at check-in, and Level Three are our onboard temperature testing and sanitation procedures.

-1. Part A requires you to simply return a form advising of a general health self-check.
+1. Level One: Part A requires you to simply return a form advising of a general health self-check.

-2. Part B requires you to attend a GP visit 7-10 days prior to departure.
+2. Level One: Part C requires you to attend a GP visit 7-10 days prior to departure.

-3. Part C requires you to take a COVID-19 PCR test between 48 to 72 hours prior to check-in for your cruise (we advise between 60-72 hours to provide the optimum timeframe for accuracy and receipt of results).
+3. Level Two requires you to take a COVID-19 PCR test between 48 to 72 hours prior to check-in for your cruise (we advise between 60-72 hours to provide the optimum timeframe for accuracy and receipt of results).